anotheria/moskito-demo/recipes/spring-boot/README.md

 Spring boot demo project for MoSKito

-Demo is based on MoSKito version 2.10.1-SNAPSHOT
+Demo is based on MoSKito version 4.0.3 and Java21.

 How to run spring boot demo application:
 1) Via spring boot maven plugin: